PUBLIC NOTICE

 Petaluma, CA 94954

-Verbal complaints will also be accepted and transcribed by the Transit Manager.
-To make a verbal complaint or to receive more information on Petaluma Transit’s Title VI Program, call (707) 778-4421.
+Verbal complaints will also be accepted and transcribed by the Title VI Coordinator.
+To make a verbal complaint or receive more information on Petaluma Transit’s Title VI Program, call (707) 778-4460 and request to speak with the Title VI Coordinator.

 Complaints may also be filed directly with the Federal Transit Administration by filing a complaint with: